Thursday, August 13, 2009

 Craigslistia dreaming

-The agua is out in my office again, making today one of the days I daydream (via craigslist ads) about life in the US.
-We still don’t have any contract news so life in New York is the only somewhat concrete plan I have to cling to.
+The agua is out in my office again, making today one of the days I daydream (via craigslist ads) about life in the US of A. We still don’t have any contract news, so life in New York is the only somewhat concrete plan I have to cling to.

 I idealize New York so much.
-I like the accessibility of anything I could want to do or learn (most of that I plan on doing in the dreamy NY Public Library).
+I like the accessibility of anything I want to do or learn (while in the dreamy NY Public Library).
 And cheap dance studios in every neighborhood.
 And being able to walk around and get lost.
 And being able to flush a toilet without fearing the menacingly motionless toilet response signaling that no hay agua.

 And the mix of people, from anorexic supermodels to budding actors /musicians /painters, “prairie” hipsters, geeky foreign professors, money grubbing finance guys, and people speaking languages I can’t recognize and cooking food I didn't know was edible.
-I have this idea (that I would like to test by living there): that NYC has many people who are extreme versions of whatever they want to be, and they all seem to coexist on that tiny island (plus boroughs) in a hectic but delightful way.
+I have this idea that NYC has many people who are extreme versions of whatever they want to be, and they all seem to coexist on that tiny island (plus boroughs) in a hectic, but delightful, way.

 Friday, July 3, 2009